top of page

 You are invited to the wedding of

-This doesnt suggest anybody has paid for the wedding and is a much more relaxed approach.
+This phrase does not suggest anyone has paid for the wedding.
+It is a much more relaxed approach.

 Request the honour of your presence

-Typically would be used when you are having the ceremony in a house of worship rather than an approved venue.
+Typically used when the ceremony is in a house of worship.

 Request the honour of your company